open-s4c/dice/doc/design.md

 module is triggered.
 For example, when `pthread_create` is called, the interpose module publishes events using the Pubsub system.
 For example, when `pthread_create` is intercepted, the event `EVENT_THREAD_CREATE` is published.
-Via a trampoline function, passed to the readl `pthread_create`, the new thread also publishes a `EVENT_THREAD_START` event.
+Via a trampoline function, passed to the real `pthread_create`, the new thread also publishes a `EVENT_THREAD_START` event.
 Similarly, events like `EVENT_MUTEX_LOCK`, `EVENT_MUTEX_UNLOCK`, `EVENT_MALLOC`, and `EVENT_FREE` can be intercepted and published to the appropriate chains.